clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.6.1 on 2016-05-12 -- **IMPORTANT BUG FIX!**
+  * `insert!` and `insert-multi!` now default `:transaction?` to `true` (as they should have done in 0.6.0!)
+[JDBC-128](http://dev.clojure.org/jira/browse/JDBC-128).
+These two functions also have improved docstrings to clarify the difference in behavior between inserting rows as maps compared to inserting rows as a series of column values.
+  * PostgreSQL support has been improved: java.jdbc is now tested against PostgreSQL locally (as well as SQLite, Apache Derby, HSQLDB, H2, MySQL, MS SQL Server (both MS Type 4 driver and jTDS driver).
+[JDBC-127](http://dev.clojure.org/jira/browse/JDBC-127) and [JDBC-129](http://dev.clojure.org/jira/browse/JDBC-129).

 * Release 0.6.0 on 2016-05-07 -- **BREAKING RELEASE!
 DEPRECATED FUNCTIONALITY REMOVED!**
   * `find-by-keys` now correctly handles `nil` values [JDBC-126](http://dev.clojure.org/jira/browse/JDBC-126).
 0.6.0 / 2016-05-11.